py-universe/django-rest-cli/README.md

 On Windows, Emojis are only supported in [Windows Terminal Preview](https://www.microsoft.com/en-us/p/windows-terminal-preview/9n8g5rfz9xk3?activetab=pivot:overviewtab)

+### Step-4: Accessing the docs page
+- Run `python manage.py runserver` to fire up your local development server, and point your browser to `http://localhost:8000/api/v1/docs` to view the auto-generated docs page.

 ## Motivation
 In creating REST APIs with the Django framework, I noticed there were things I kept repeating for every project.
 And there were things I just wished there was a better way of doing them.
 I created this CLI tool to address _the three concerns_ that mattered to me the most.
 Hopefully, it resonates with you too.